 The biodiversity monitoring and site inspections in previous reporting periods have identified Lantana camara (Lantana) as being the most widespread and abundant weed species across the site, including the conservation area.
-An intensive weed spraying regime across the Karuah Quarry and the adjacent Karuah East Quarry targeting the areas of Lantana was undertaken in 2017.
-Spraying at Karuah Quarry was undertaken on three occasions during the reporting period.
-Spraying was successful at reducing Lantana and will be continued in 2018.
+An intensive weed spraying regime across the Karuah Quarry and the adjacent Karuah East Quarry targeting the areas of Lantana was undertaken in 2018.
+Spraying at Karuah Quarry was undertaken on two occasions (autumn and spring) during the reporting period.
+Spraying was successful at reducing Lantana and will be continued in 2019.